Vector Group Ltd. (VGR) to Issue Quarterly Dividend of $0.20 on June 29th

-Vector Group Ltd. (NYSE:VGR – Get Rating) announced a quarterly dividend on Friday, June 9th, Wall Street Journal reports.
-Shareholders of record on Tuesday, June 20th will be paid a dividend of 0.20 per share on Thursday, June 29th.
-This represents a $0.80 annualized dividend and a yield of 6.33%.
+Vector Group Ltd. (NYSE:VGR – Get Rating) declared a quarterly dividend on Friday, June 9th, Wall Street Journal reports.
+Investors of record on Tuesday, June 20th will be given a dividend of 0.20 per share on Thursday, June 29th.
+This represents a $0.80 dividend on an annualized basis and a yield of 6.33%.
 The ex-dividend date is Friday, June 16th.

-Separately, StockNews.com started coverage on shares of Vector Group in a research report on Thursday, May 18th.
+Separately, StockNews.com initiated coverage on Vector Group in a research note on Thursday, May 18th.
 They set a “buy” rating on the stock.

-In other news, Director Bennett S. Lebow sold 80,000 shares of the firm’s stock in a transaction on Thursday, June 8th.
-The shares were sold at an average price of $12.93, for a total transaction of $1,034,400.00.
-Following the sale, the director now owns 267,304 shares in the company, valued at approximately $3,456,240.72.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-7.79% of the stock is owned by insiders.
+In other news, Director Bennett S. Lebow sold 80,000 shares of the business’s stock in a transaction on Thursday, June 8th.
+The stock was sold at an average price of $12.93, for a total value of $1,034,400.00.
+Following the sale, the director now owns 267,304 shares of the company’s stock, valued at approximately $3,456,240.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Company insiders own 7.79% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in VGR.
-Advisor Group Holdings Inc. grew its holdings in shares of Vector Group by 4.6% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 20,149 shares of the company’s stock valued at $222,000 after purchasing an additional 884 shares during the last quarter.
-Bank of New York Mellon Corp grew its holdings in Vector Group by 0.6% in the 1st quarter.
-Bank of New York Mellon Corp now owns 2,882,313 shares of the company’s stock worth $34,704,000 after acquiring an additional 17,549 shares during the last quarter.
-Citigroup Inc. grew its holdings in Vector Group by 7.0% in the 1st quarter.
-Citigroup Inc. now owns 117,311 shares of the company’s stock worth $1,412,000 after acquiring an additional 7,672 shares during the last quarter.
-Natixis Advisors L.P. grew its holdings in Vector Group by 8.6% in the 1st quarter.
-Natixis Advisors L.P. now owns 34,809 shares of the company’s stock worth $419,000 after acquiring an additional 2,756 shares during the last quarter.
-Finally, MetLife Investment Management LLC grew its holdings in Vector Group by 66.4% in the 1st quarter.
-MetLife Investment Management LLC now owns 75,551 shares of the company’s stock worth $910,000 after acquiring an additional 30,139 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of VGR.
+Quarry LP raised its position in shares of Vector Group by 82.1% during the first quarter.
+Quarry LP now owns 2,709 shares of the company’s stock worth $33,000 after purchasing an additional 1,221 shares during the period.
+Tower Research Capital LLC TRC raised its position in shares of Vector Group by 187.4% during the first quarter.
+Tower Research Capital LLC TRC now owns 3,777 shares of the company’s stock worth $45,000 after purchasing an additional 2,463 shares during the period.
+Point72 Hong Kong Ltd acquired a new stake in shares of Vector Group during the second quarter worth $90,000.
+Macquarie Group Ltd. raised its position in shares of Vector Group by 45.7% during the second quarter.
+Macquarie Group Ltd. now owns 10,098 shares of the company’s stock worth $106,000 after purchasing an additional 3,165 shares during the period.
+Finally, Advisor Partners II LLC acquired a new stake in shares of Vector Group during the fourth quarter worth $119,000.
 Institutional investors own 62.65% of the company’s stock.

 Vector Group Ltd. is a holding company, which engages in the distribution of tobacco products.
 It operates through the following segments: Tobacco, Real Estate, and Corporate and Other.
 The Tobacco segment consists of the manufacturing and sale of cigarettes.
 The Real Estate segment includes the acquisition and investments in real estate properties and projects.